scientist-softserv/iiif_print/README.md

     - This will help fields such as "Place of Publication" provide autocomplete using the Geonames service/vocabulary.

+  * NewspaperWorks requires that your application's `config/initializers/hyrax.rb` be edited to make uploads optional for (all) work types, by setting `config.work_requires_files = false`.

 ## Development and Testing with Vagrant
 * clone samvera-vagrant